Sailesh-Singh/Cloud-Practitioner/Introduction to Cloud 101/AWS Core Services Lab/LAB2: Introduction to Amazon EC2 /README.md

 +   In the <b>AMI Machine Image (AMI)</b> box, notice that <b>Amazon Linux 2 AMI</b> is selected by default.
 Keep this setting.

 #####   Step 3: Choose an instance type
+Amazon EC2 provides a wide selection of instance types that are optimized to fit different use cases.
+Instance types comprise varying combinations of CPU, memory, storage, and networking capacity and give you the flexibility to choose the appropriate mix of resources for your applications.
+Each instance type includes one or more instance sizes so that you can scale your resources to the requirements of your target workload.

+In this step, you choose a <b>t2.micro</b>  instance.
+This instance type has 1 virtual CPU and 1 GiB of memory.